mlswg/mls-architecture/draft-ietf-mls-architecture.md

 Formally, a Client is a set of cryptographic objects composed by public values such as a name (an identity), a public encryption key and a public signature key.
-Ownership of a Client by a user is determined by the the fact that the user has knowledge of the associated secret values.
+Ownership of a Client by a user is determined by the fact that the user has knowledge of the associated secret values.
 When a Client is part of a Group, it is called a Member and its signature key pair uniquely defines its identity to other clients or members a the Group.